Study Abroad in Dublin

 - UCD Grade & Credit Conversion Chart

-- Because of commute time and class schedules, internships are not an option for students on this track.
+- Because of commute time and class schedules, internships are not an option on this track.

 - When looking at courses, a "Programme" is a major or department, and a "Module" is a course

 - UCD's credits are called ECTS, and they will transfer back as half as many credits.
-So if you find a module that is 5 ECTS, it will transfer back as 2.5 credits at the UofM
+For example, if you find a module that is 5 ECTS, it will transfer back as 2.5 credits at the UofM

-- Any courses that transfer back to the UofM as less than 3 credits that students are intending to use for a Liberal Education requirement will require a Partial Credit Waiver from their college/department.
-Students are only allowed a limited number partial credit waivers for LE requirements in their time at the UofM.
+- Any courses that transfer back to the UofM as less than 3 credits that you are intending to use for a Liberal Education requirement will require a Partial Credit Waiver from your college/department.
+You are only allowed a limited number of partial credit waivers for LE requirements in your time at the UofM.
 Check with your academic advisor if you have questions about using a partial credit waiver for Dublin courses.

 - Courses in Psychology & English are limited to students who have declared those majors prior to going abroad.